byui-bwh/db-workstation-automation/README.md

 Then do a 'cd db-workstation-automation' to change into the directory.
 Then source the script by running '. ./provision_vm.sh'  The script will prompt you for your email.
 Please use your university email for the authentication of the VM.
 The script will automate the creation of a new virtual machine instance for you with the settings required for the class.

 Upon completion of the script, the output will display a URL for you to copy into your browser.
-Please use this URl to connect to your instance as described in the documentation.
+Please use this URL to connect to your instance as described in the documentation.